Austin family’s Christmas display raises $80K for Make-A-Wish foundation - NewsBreak

 AUSTIN (KXAN) — When Austin resident Jordan Maywald was a kid, his annual holiday tradition was stringing up Christmas lights with his dad.
 That tradition has continued into his 20s — give or take a few extra lights and 15,000 visitors.

 For seven years, the Maywald family has hosted its annual Maywald Christmas Light Display , located at 10505 Twilight Vista in Austin.
-The walk-through holiday event’s proceeds benefit the Make-A-Wish Foundation.POPULAR NOW: Here’s what you need in a weather preparedness kit
+The walk-through holiday event’s proceeds benefit the Make-A-Wish Foundation.Gotcha!
+Court upholds firing of LAPD officers who played ‘Pokemon Go’ instead of responding to robbery

 This year, the Maywalds welcomed more than 15,000 visitors to their holiday display, raising more than $80,000 to fund 10 wishes.
 To date, the display has raised nearly $200,000 and granted 27 wishes.